Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 Here’s how you can increase your fibre intake:

-Regular exercise and staying hydrated are also crucial for digestion and overall health.
+Regular exercise and staying hydrated also help with digestion and overall health.

-Maintaining good oral health is essential for enjoying a diverse diet.
-Older adults may face increased tooth decay due to producing less saliva.
+Maintaining good oral health helps you enjoy a diverse diet.
+Older adults may face increased dry mouth or tooth decay due to producing less saliva.

 You can combat dry mouth by sipping water regularly.
 It also helps to limit sugary drinks and brush your teeth twice daily.